 2. If you wish to complete a study program at the Academy, please be aware of the following:

-For the following study programs, you must show proof of German language competency before admission: Architecture (BA and MA), Set Design, Conservation and Restoration, and all three respective Education in the Arts degrees.
-For these study programs you must show, before beginning the study program, language competency in German at the level of the school-leaving exam (at least B2 of the Common European Reference Scale for Languages).
+For the following study programs, you must show proof of German and English language competency before admission: Architecture (BA and MA).
+For the following study programs, you must show poof of German language competency before admission: Conservation and Restoration, and all three respective Education in the Arts degrees.
+For these study programs you must show, before beginning the study program, language competency in German and/or English at the level of the school-leaving exam (at least B2 of the Common European Reference Scale for Languages).

 German language proficiency may be demonstrated by the following certificates: